alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/readme.md

 `p_qps` stands for passed requests per second, `b_qps` stands for blocked requests per second.

 <p align="center"><img src="https://cdn.nlark.com/lark/0/2018/png/54319/1532313595369-8428cd7d-9eb7-4786-a149-acf0da4a2daf.png" width="480" heigh='180'></p>

+## Dubbo

+[Dubbo](http://dubbo.apache.org/) is a high-performance, java based open source RPC framework.

+Sentinel provide a module named [sentinel-dubbo-adapter](https://github.com/alibaba/Sentinel/tree/master/sentinel-adapter/sentinel-dubbo-adapter) to support dubbo.sentinel-starter integrates this feature by default.

+For example, a service named FooService, see the code below:

+    package org.springframework.cloud.alibaba.cloud.examples.dubbo.FooService;
+    public interface FooService {
+        String hello(String name);
+    }

+The resource name of this service is `org.springframework.cloud.alibaba.cloud.examples.dubbo.FooService:hello(java.lang.String)` .

+You should handle SentinelRpcException if rpc invocation was be limited on Consumer side:

+    FooService service = applicationContext.getBean(FooService.class);

+    for (int i = 0; i < 15; i++) {
+        try {
+            String message = service.hello("Jim");
+        } catch (SentinelRpcException ex) {
+            System.out.println("Blocked");
+        } catch (Exception ex) {
+            ex.printStackTrace();
+        }
+    }

+It will throw RpcException on Consumer side if it was be limited on Provider side, because Provider side throw SentinelRpcException in this scene.

+### Dubbo Start Application

+You can startup ConsumerApplication after ServiceApplication startup.

+ConsumerApplication init flow control rules after startup, so you will find some invocations have been blocked in console.

 ## More
 For more information about Sentinel, see [Sentinel Project](https://github.com/alibaba/Sentinel).